 Australia and the world are facing a health crisis unprecedented in recent decades.

 When you cough or sneeze, cover your nose and mouth.
-Or cough or sneeze into your upper sleeve or bent elbow.
+Or cough or sneeze into your upper sleeve.

 Wash your hands often with soap and running water for at least 20 seconds.
 Or hand sanitiser (over 60 per cent alcohol).